 The break-even point is approximately 11 years or more

 The price of a typical 4.2-kilowatt peak solar panel system is around $7,000.
 According to figures from the Energy Saving Trust, someone living in the middle of the country, in a typical home, could take 11 to 15 years to recoup panel installation costs, based on upcoming October price guarantee rates.
 This depends on how much electricity you use and when you use it, and what you get paid under the Smart Export Guarantee.

 To maximize your savings, use most of your electricity while generating it

 While you currently pay approximately $0.3-kilowatt hour for electricity at a standard price-cap rate, you will be paid much less for the energy you store and export to the grid.
 So, try to shift most of your electricity use when you’re generating it during the day because unless you have a solar battery, you won’t be able to store it for later use.
 But you can always buy a solar battery and inverter to store and use the electricity you produce during the day.
-At Pas Solar, you can get the top 10 solar inverters available on the market.
+At Pas Solar, you can get the Solar inverter price in Dubai available on the market.

 While it means you’ll be exporting less and getting paid less, you’ll be much better off overall since you won’t be paying as much for expensive energy.

 If you are likely to move house in the next decade, it may not be worth it